How much does it cost to install an aluminum roof?

 |Shingles||$2.50 - $25|

-The cost of aluminum downspouts ranges from $1.50 to $12 per linear foot.
-Aluminum downspouts are a nice addition to any aluminum roof’s gutter system.
-The vertical downspouts attach to the gutter system to drain water away from the home’s foundation.
+The cost of aluminum downspouts ranges from $300 to $600.
+Aluminum downspouts are a nice addition to an aluminum roof’s gutter system.
+The vertical downspouts attach to the gutter system to drain water from the home’s foundation.
 Aluminum downspouts come in round and rectangular styles in various colors.
-They are easy to take care of but dent easily if rocks or other debris hits the downspout’s surface.
+They are easy to take care of but dent easily if rocks or debris hit the downspout’s surface.

 If you do not like the color of your aluminum roof, you can paint the surface of the roofing material a custom shade for $2,550 to $4,250, including labor and materials.
 Use a resin-based paint coating that safeguards the aluminum from damaging UV rays.
 The paint creates a high gloss finish that lasts for years.

 Aluminum Roof Sealant

 You may also want to have someone seal your roof at the time of installation for $150 to $1,000.
 Sealant provides an added layer of protection from the elements, helping your roof fight rust and corrosion.
 It also provides extra waterproofing so moisture cannot penetrate the areas in between panels.
 Roofing sealant extends the life of your aluminum roof.